 SOLEDAD — A California Department of Corrections and Rehabilitation (CDCR) inmate who walked away from the minimum-support facility at Salinas Valley State Prison (SVSP) on Wednesday, Aug.
 2, was apprehended this morning in Linda, in Yuba County.

-At approximately 9:20 a.m., officers from the Yuba City Police Department spotted Donald Likens as he was riding a bicycle, recognizing him from a flyer that was distributed by agents from CDCR’s Special Service Unit.
+At approximately 9:20 a.m., officers from the Yuba City Police Department spotted Donald Likens as he was riding a bicycle, recognizing him from a flier that was distributed by agents from CDCR’s Special Service Unit.
 Likens was quickly taken into custody without incident and will be returned to SVSP.

 Likens was reported missing at approximately 7:10 p.m.
 Wednesday evening.
 Notification was immediately made to local law enforcement agencies to assist in the search.